-Maine’s Returnable Beverage Container Law, commonly referred to as “the bottle bill,” is the most successful waste and litter reduction law in our state’s history.
+Maine’s Returnable Beverage Container Law, commonly referred to as “the Bottle Bill,” is the most successful waste and litter reduction law in our state’s history.
 With the help of NRCM in 1976, Maine became the third US state to enact a beverage container deposit program—after Oregon and Vermont.
-This smart policy went into effect in 1978 and successfully eliminated problematic roadside beverage container litter and resulted in Maine residents recycling an estimated 90% of the bottles and cans sold in the state—more than double what the rate of collection would likely be in the State’s municipal recycling programs.*
+This smart policy went into effect in 1978 and successfully eliminated problematic roadside beverage container litter and resulted in Maine residents recycling an estimated 90 percent of the bottles and cans sold in the state—more than double what the rate of collection would likely be in the State’s municipal recycling programs.*

 This is how it works.
 Consumers pay a refundable deposit on beverages at the stores, and then reclaim their deposits when they bring their bottles and cans back to a redemption center.
 In the meantime, stores give all of those deposits to the bottling companies who then reimburse the redemption centers for the deposits paid to consumers—plus a 3-4 cent handling fee per bottle.
 That “handling fee” is both how redemption centers make money and how the bottling companies pay for the program.**